 WARNING Do not use non UL/CSA listed explosion proof motors in the presence of flammable or combustible vapors or dust.
-These motors are not designed for atmospheric condition require explosion proof operation. conditions that
+These motors are not designed for atmospheric condition the motor parts can cause injury or motor damage.

+WARNING require explosion proof operation. conditions that

 WARNING Motors that are to be used in flammable and/or explosive atmospheres must display the UL label on the nameplate along with CSA listed logo.
 Specific service conditions for these motors are defined in NFPA 70 (NEC) Article 500.

-WARNING Guards must be installed for rotating parts such as couplings, pulleys, external fans, and unused Accidental contact with body parts or clothing can cause serious or fatal injury. shaft extensions, should be permanently guarded to prevent accidental contact by personnel
+Guards must be installed for rotating parts such as couplings, pulleys, external fans, and unused shaft extensions, should be permanently guarded to prevent accidental contact by personnel